SANDRA GRACE

 Picture

 Never far from the woodlands are the beaches, and it’s here that time is forgotten.
 Bask in the sound of ocean waves, breaking on the shores.
 Hear the squawk of gulls overhead and the flap of a sail in the breeze.
-Breathe it in: the smell of salt air.
+Breathe it in, the smell of salt air.
 Feel the grit between the toes and the warm sun that kisses the face.

 Unheedingly, time advances.
 Too soon, the bright, yellow ball sinks, shimmering, into the horizon, the edge of the earth.
 Its rays sparkle like diamonds on the dancing ripples; they reach across the water, beckoning.

-And there wells up within a longing to stay — to see and hear and feel and dream a little more — on the beaches … in the woodlands … in the fields and on the hills … just a little longer in the Maritimes.
+And there wells up within a longing to stay — to see and hear and feel and dream a little more — on the beaches, in the woodlands, in the fields and on the hills…

 From Blossoms